etiennegodin/inat-obs-scorer/README.md

 Rare taxa have too few observations to compute reliable difficulty estimates.
 A layered approach handles the full spectrum from common to rare:

-**Static taxon difficulty aggregates:** Structural taxon properties computed once and applied as a static lookup.
-Includes average and standard deviation of time-to-RG, lag distributions across the taxonomic hierarchy, average identifications required to reach RG, and `tx_lag_deviation`.

-Taxon RG rates are computed with Bayesian shrinkage (α = 3) blending the taxon-specific rate toward the global prior.
+**Dynamic features (point-in-time):** Taxon RG rates are computed with Bayesian shrinkage (α = 5) blending the taxon-specific rate toward the global prior.
 Hierarchical fallback — species → genus → family → order → global mean — activates when sample counts are insufficient.
+All rates are computed on the training partition only and applied to val/test without recomputation.

+**Taxon difficulty aggregates:** Historical patterns encoded at species, genus, and family level:
+- Average and standard deviation of time-to-RG (how long does this taxon typically take to resolve?)
+- Lag distributions across the taxonomic hierarchy (how long before identifications arrive?)
+- Average number of identifications required to reach RG
+- Average time required to reach RG
+- Identifier specialist, calculates per-family identifier entropy and calculates rate of `specialist` (near 0), `near_specialist` (<0.5) and `generalist` (<2.0) for users that have more than 5 ids and taxa with at least 6 identifications.

-These aggregates try to specifically capture structurally difficult groups where community expertise is sparse and resolution timelines are long regardless of individual observation quality.
+These aggregates specifically capture structurally difficult groups where community expertise is sparse and resolution timelines are long regardless of individual observation quality.

 ### 4. Species confusion graph features